olzhaszz/bond-pricing-vasicek-duration-analysis/README.md

 - Duration as a first-order approximation of price sensitivity to interest rate changes.

 All formulas and calculations are documented in the accompanying notebook/script.

+Interpretation of Results

+The final section of the analysis discusses:

+The present value of a long-maturity zero-coupon bond under a flat 5% yield curve.

+How the Vasicek term structure changes the price by incorporating mean reversion and rate volatility.

+The Macaulay and modified duration of the coupon bond, and how these measures indicate the approximate percentage price change following a 1% increase or decrease in market interest rates.